Wednesday, May 20, 2015

 I was always afraid that I would find a snake or spider waiting for me when I went for that fresh, sweet drinking water.

-We had fresh water from a well that was drilled over ninety feet deep until it hit a rock.
+We had fresh water from a well drilled over 90 feet deep until it hit a rock.

-She bought our first automatic washing machine so I would no longer have to fill my Brave Little Taylors big red wagon full of dirty clothes and walk to my in-law's house to washcloths on her
+She bought our first automatic washing machine so I would no longer have to fill my Brave Little Taylors big red wagon full of dirty clothes and walk to my in-laws' house to wash clothes on her

 wringer washing machine.

-I did not have a dryer so I had to hang my clothes on a close line, you could see diapers blowing in the wind just about every day.
+I did not have a dryer, so I had to hang my clothes on a clothesline; you could see diapers blowing in the wind just about every day.

 1 comment: